Bouhm/stardew-valley-mods/README.md

 2. Open the solution with Visual Studio or MonoDevelop.
 3. Add the package [Stardew.ModBuildConfig](https://www.nuget.org/packages/Pathoschild.Stardew.ModBuildConfig) by Pathoschild to enable cross-platform compatibility.
 4. Re-build the solution and run the debugger to launch the project with SMAPI.

+## Contributing

+Refer to [CONTRIBUTING.md](CONTRIBUTING.md) for details on the process of submitting pull requests.

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details